ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-custom-sensitive-info-type-edm.md

     > [!TIP]
     > [Use Task Scheduler to save time](#use-task-scheduler-to-save-time).

-At this point, you are ready to use EDM classification with your Microsoft cloud services.
-For example, you can [set up a DLP policy using EDM classification](#to-create-a-new-dlp-policy-with-edm).
+At this point, you are ready to use EDM-based classification with your Microsoft cloud services.
+For example, you can [set up a DLP policy using EDM-based classification](#to-create-a-new-dlp-policy-with-edm).

 ### Refreshing your sensitive information database